-5 1 Introduction
+1 Introduction

 Peroxyacetyl nitrate (PAN) is generated in air masses polluted by fuel emissions or by biomass burning and is a possible indicator of photochemical smog.
-Its production is initialized by the reaction of hydrocarbons with the hydroxyl radical (OH) and subsequently with O_2 to form the peroxyacetyl radical $CH_3C(O)OO$ as specific intermediate.
+Its production is initialized by the reaction of hydrocarbons with the hydroxyl radical (OH) and subsequently with O_2 to form the peroxyacetyl radical CH3C(O)OO as specific intermediate.
 The reversible reaction of the peroxyacetyl radical with nitrogen dioxide produces PAN

-$$CH_3C(O)OO + NO_2 \rightleftharpoons CH_3C(O)OONO_2. \tag{1}$$
+$$CH_3C(0)OO + NO_2 \rightleftharpoons CH_3C(0)OONO_2.$$ (1)

 PAN was first detected in the Los Angeles area during smog episodes (Stephens et al., 1956).
 Phytotoxic episodes with PAN amounts of more than 15 ppbv were observed in Southern California in the 1980s (Temple et al., 1983).
 Even higher amounts of more than 30 ppbv were measured in 1997 in Mexico City (Gaffney et al., 1999).
 Since the 1980s PAN production has decreased in North America and Europe, but increased in Eastern Asia.
 The PAN amounts in clean air areas are generally substantially lower, namely between 50 and 100 pptv (Singh et al., 2000a).
-Widespread southern hemispheric PAN pollution extending from South America over the South Atlantic, East and South Africa, the Southern Indian Ocean as far as Australia has been observed during the annual biomass burning period in South America and South Africa in September and October (Singh et al., 2000a).
+Widespread southern hemispheric PAN pollution extending from South America over the South Atlantic, East and South Africa, the Southern Indian Ocean as far as Australia has been observed during the annual biomass burning period in South America and South Africa in September and October (Singh et al., 1996, 2000a).

-The thermal decomposition rate of PAN is highly temperature dependent, ranging from 1 h at 298 K to about 5 months at 250 K (Singh, 1987).
+The thermal decomposition rate of PAN is highly temperature dependent, resulting in lifetimes between 1 h at 298 K and about 5 months at 250 K (Singh, 1987).
 However, due to photolysis its mean lifetime is restricted to 3 months.
-Because of its temperature sensitivity PAN can only be transported over a few hundred kilometres in the lower troposphere, but over distances of more than 10 000 km in the cold upper troposphere.
+Because of its temperature sensitivity PAN can only be transported over a few hundred kilometres in the lower troposphere, but over distances of more than 10 000 km in the cold upper troposphere (Singh, 1987).
 Thus it serves as a reservoir and carrier of NO_x in this height region.
 When these polluted air masses warm up, PAN is destroyed and NO2 is released (Eq.
 1), which is photolysed at wavelengths less than 420 nm.
 This leads to formation of nitric oxide (NO) and atomic oxygen:

-$$NO_2 + hv \ (\lambda < 420 \,\text{nm}) \longrightarrow NO + O,$$ (2)
+$$NO_2 + h\nu \quad (\lambda < 420 \text{ nm}) \longrightarrow NO + O,$$ (2)

-Subsequently, atomic oxygen reacts with O2 and produces tropospheric ozone:
+Subsequently, atomic oxygen reacts with O_2 and produces tropospheric ozone: